 “Join some Facebook groups or start your own where everyone posts their daily word count," says Derek Murphy.
 "Seeing everyone share their progress works as a fun and sociable competition.
 Not only will it keep you writing, but it will also give you an immediate endorphin rush when you post your word count wins.”

 Even if you’re not sharing your results with a community, you can always reward yourself with a little treat (chocolate, or 20 minutes with a video game) whenever you hit a milestone or a goal.

-23. Get all the words on the page before you worry about cleanliness
+23. Get all the words on the page first and edit later

 “Don’t try and edit as you go," says author and book coach Ben Galley.
 "Instead, let the ideas and words flow unhindered by not worrying about the previous chapter or paragraph.
 That way you can focus on using your daily time wisely, and get all the words onto the page before worrying about the cleanliness of your manuscript!
 You’ll hit that 50k target a lot faster that way.”